beccadax/SwiftDigest/README.md

 * Include at least two tests: one ensuring that basic hashing works, and one ensuring you can correctly copy a `DigestBuffer` configured with your algorithm.
-The current tests include examples of these tests for `SHA256`.
+The current tests include examples of these tests for the existing algorithms.
 * The main SwiftDigest repository is for production-ready implementations of algorithms.
 Pure Swift reimplementations of algorithms will only be accepted if they're written by experienced cryptographic engineers.
 You should instead